The Query Builder is a cloud-based feature that helps you distill asset and vulnerability data using custom-built queries.

 You can use the Query Builder to:

-- Quickly pivot between Asset and Vulnerability results using the same query.
+- Quickly pivot between asset, vulnerability, service, and software results using the same query

 - Export data to a CSV file.

 To access the Query Builder, sign in to your Insight platform account and open your InsightVM product.
 In the upper right corner, click the icon with the magnifying glass next to the account icon.

 To use any of the queries that your organization has made before, click Load Query to display a dropdown menu to load all existing queries, which can be unlocked or locked (designated with a lock icon).

 Unlocked queries are editable.
 After loading an unlocked query, you’ll see the following:

 A. Query Name - Edit the query name to make it easier for you to remember

 B. Owner Name - Either yourself or a colleague

 C. Query Creation Date - Date that the query was built